 Jim and Edythe Weber started the square dance convention in 1986.
 Neither of them was sure it would last.
 They were trying it out.
 By then, Jim was the Liberty Fire Department Chief.
-Edythe, his wife, kept encouraging them to try square dancing lessons.
+Edythe, his wife, kept encouraging them to try square dancing lessons, but it was always hard getting him off the recliner.

 Edythe used to attend aerobics, and thus put pressure on Jim to try dancing.
 Unknown to them, they would once bear a significant position in the annual square dance convention.
 This June, they are critical actors in helping Kansas to host the convention.